The responsibilities of a CEO evolve more than any other position as a business grows.

 Gather as many anecdotes as possible.
 Repeatedly asking “tell me more” will help get to truthful answers.
 Sometimes backchannel references canʼt disclose certain things, so ask, “Is there any reason you wouldnʼt be able to tell me the full extent of your feedback on this candidate?”
 Before doing references, ask the candidate for the names of their last five managers.
 Tell them you wonʼt call them without asking their permission first.
 Then ask, “On a scale of 1 to 10, how would each person rate you?
 What would it take for that person to get you to a 10?”
 Since youʼve established that a call may be coming, theyʼre more likely to give an honest answer.
 If their answers are vastly different from what their references actually say, itʼs a red flag.

-Consider the onboarding process as integrating the executive into a team, rather than merely introducing them to a role.
+Consider the onboarding process as you integrate the leader into a team, rather than merely introducing them to a role.
 In the initial 60 days, their foremost task should be to absorb as much as they can about the organization.
 This involves interacting with pivotal team members, not just their direct reports, and scheduling extensive weekly meetings with you for guidance and clarity.
 Equip them with foundational knowledge about the industry and your enterprise, encompassing aspects like company history, culture, customer base, competitive environment, and primary challenges.

-For instance, at Gusto, executives are expressly informed that their initial months should be dedicated to familiarizing themselves with the company's operations and dynamics.
+For instance, at Gusto, leaders are expressly informed that their initial months should be dedicated to familiarizing themselves with the company's operations and dynamics.
 It's only after this immersion that they're entrusted with implementing changes.
 When the COO of Intercom came on board, she wasn't immediately assigned direct reports.
 Instead, she dedicated her initial months to conducting numerous one-on-one sessions across the organization.
-In another instance, a founder prepared an executive for their role by providing extensive preparatory reading material, compiling a list of 30 key individuals for meetings, arranging personal dinners with fellow executives, and timing a management retreat to align with their joining.
+In another instance, a founder prepared an executive for their role by providing extensive preparatory reading material, compiling a list of 30 key individuals for meetings, arranging personal dinners with fellow leaders, and timing a management retreat to align with their joining.

 After the first 60 days, the executive should have come up with an initial plan.
 Engage them to share valuable insights and feedback, and ensure that this plan is revisited and assessed at consistent intervals.